Getting Your North Carolina Fishing License

-The state of North Carolina requires that those ages 16 or older hold a Coastal Recreational Fishing License (CRFL) to saltwater fish.
-The license can be purchased on a lifetime, annual or 10-day basis or it can be combined with a variety of licenses issues by the Wildlife Resources Commission.
+A North Carolina fishing license can be purchased on a lifetime, annual or 10-day basis and it can be combined with a variety of licenses issued by the Wildlife Resources Commission.

 North Carolina Fishing License Types and Fees